sfu-dhil/ceww-docs/source/install.rst

 6. Update file permissions if needed.
 The user running the web server must be able to write to `var/cache/*` and `var/logs/*` and `var/sessions/*`.
 The symfony docs provide `recommended commands`_ depending on your OS.

 7. Load the schema into the database.
-This is done with the symfony console.
+This is done with the Symfony console.

 .. code-block:: bash

   ./bin/console doctrine:schema:update --force

 8. Create an application user with full admin privileges.
-This is also done with the symfony console.
+This is also done with the Symfony console.

 .. code-block:: bash